g1eng/sakura_vps_client_go/docs/ServerInterface.md

 ### NewServerInterface

-`func NewServerInterface(id int32, device string, connectableToGlobalNetwork bool, connectTo NullableString, mac string, switchId NullableInt32, ) *ServerInterface`
+`func NewServerInterface(id int32, displayName string, connectableToGlobalNetwork bool, connectTo NullableString, mac string, switchId NullableInt32, ) *ServerInterface`

 NewServerInterface instantiates a new ServerInterface object This constructor will assign default values to properties that have it defined,